Are you looking to explore your passion for planning and development?

 One (1) year of the General Experience must include individual responsibility for the coordination of complex planning projects in a relevant planning area.

 Note: For State Employees this is interpreted at the level of Transportation Planner 1 or Transportation Engineer 2.

 1. College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 2. A Master's degree in civil engineering, transportation, urban, regional or environmental planning may be substituted for one (1) additional year of the General Experience.

 The preferred candidate will possess:

-- Experience with Microsoft Office, ESRI ArcGIS, graphic design and related software;
+- Experience working with Microsoft Office 365 products, Bluebeam, ESRI ArcGIS and related software.

 1. Incumbents in this class may be required to possess and retain a valid Motor Vehicle Operator’s license.